Design of the New Curriculum

 Te Tiriti o Waitangi I the Treaty of Waitangi is a central pillar of Te Mātaiaho, the refreshed New Zealand Curriculum.
 Te Tiriti is recognised as a founding document of government in New Zealand and a fundamental component of our constitution.
 Important principles for realising the vision and aspirations of Te Mātaiaho derive from the preambles and texts of Te Tiriti.
 Te Tiriti sets out mutual obligations for the Crown and Māori that guide how tangata Tiriti and tangata whenua can live together with mutual respect.

 Over the last fifty or sixty years New Zealand has become a very multicultural society and the relevant population statistics were given in a previous article (Lillis, 2022b).
-Asians, Pacific people and Middle Eastern, Latin American and African people now make up approximately 40% of our total population, or more than two-and-a-half times those who self-identify as Māori (Ehinz, 2022).
+Asians, Pacific people and Middle Eastern, Latin American and African people now make up significantly more than those who self-identify as Māori (Ehinz, 2022).
 Every person must count as equally important as everyone else and deserves both equal social, economic and political decision-making power and equal opportunity to achieve success and lead a fulfilling life.
 Accordingly, our education system must give equal opportunity and status to all students, regardless of social, ethnic and religious background.
 A treaty-based curriculum of the kind proposed by the Ministry of Education is not equitable but, despite assertions that it is inclusive of all ākonga, instead favours one ethnic group over everyone else and prioritizes its world view over those of other groups.